Plato

 Roman copy of Silanion’s head of Plato made for the Academy

 Plato was known for his seriousness and gravity of character from a young age.
-He had a reputation for being stony-faced and at times difficult.
+He had a reputation for being stony-faced and, at times, difficult.

 Berkeley bust of Plato, of ancient origin

-Berkeley bust of Plato, of ancient origin and found with his quotes.
+Berkeley bust of Plato, of ancient origin, and found with his quotes.

 The headband had long white tassles at the side